Omarelsegeiny/MovieReccomender/f23-project-Omarelsegeiny-main/README.md

 While the scope of this was made for analysis, a machine-learning aspect would work very well for this project as well.
 This could be turned into an ML-based project that could help, for example, a streaming service recommend movies and other titles to viewers based on their likes, niches, and watch history.

-A graph created using PowerBI could be useful in serving, but I believe that this project was best left ending at the transformation standpoint as a mark of its versatility, and its ability to answer other questions through recent movie media.
-However, there are artifacts of the filtered data left in the repo as evidence of transformation.
+A graph was created using PowerBI and there are artifacts of the filtered data left in the repo as evidence of transformation.